-Refer to the discussion of the SYSTEM command in the DOE-2.2 California Compliance Supplement for complete information on specifying fan volume control using compliance analysis keywords in a BDL input file.
+Refer to the discussion of the SYSTEM command in Section 4, HVAC Compliance Commands and Keywords, for complete information on specifying fan volume control using compliance analysis keywords in a BDL input file.
 If "Custom Curve" is assigned as the compliance fan volume control, then a CURVE-FIT command, generated by the user, must be included in the BDL input file and referenced as the fan part-load curve for the supply or return fan as applicable.
 Refer to the discussion of CURVE-FIT and SYSTEM-FANS commands in the DOE-2.2 Systems documentation for more information.